A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Guru Lukshmi is a South Indian restaurant that serves vegetarian dishes with authentic South Indian flavours.

-This family-run business has created a menu inspired by secret recipes passed through generations.
-Dishes hit the perfect of blend of flavour, fragrance, taste and visual appeal.
+This family-run business has created a menu inspired by Indian cuisine, with secret recipes passed through generations.
+Dishes hit the perfect blend of flavour, fragrance, taste and visual appeal.
 In addition to popular Southern India dishes like idli, uthapam and sambar, the dosas are out of this world.

 Location: 7070 Saint Barbara Boulevard, Mississauga

-Restaurants recognized by the MICHELIN Guide are guaranteed to see a dramatic increase in customers and reputation.
+Restaurants recognized by the MICHELIN Guide are likely to experience a significant increase in customers and reputation.
 You may need to check back regularly for reservation or table availability.

-These Bib Gourmand restaurants are a tasty part of the endless smorgasbord of internationally inspired and locally sourced dining experiences in Toronto and throughout Ontario.
+These Bib Gourmand restaurants are a delicious part of the diverse array of internationally inspired and locally sourced dining experiences in Toronto and throughout Ontario.

-Explore the many diverse and delicious places to eat in Toronto and find the most foodie-forward places to stay in the city using the MICHELIN Guide to Toronto Hotels.
+Explore the many diverse and delicious places to eat in Toronto and find the most food-forward places to stay in the city using the MICHELIN Guide to Toronto Hotels.

 Looking for Ontario travel advice?